 School Readiness is a State funded pre-k program established is 1997 to increase the number of children who have an opportunity to attend a quality pre-k program.
 New Haven Public Schools is the largest School Readiness program in New Haven with many sites throughout the district.
-While most of our School Readiness classrooms are in our elementary schools, we do have two full day (7:30am-5:30pm), 12 month programs to help meet the needs of working parents.
+The School Readiness classrooms are in our elementary schools, and are in session 6 hours a day during the school year.

 EARLY CHILDHOOD EDUCATION

 All School Readiness programs are required to meet the quality early childhood standards set by the National Association for the Education of Young Children (NAEYC) or Head Start.
-Our pre-k classrooms are either NAEYC accredited or are going through the process to become accredited.
-We use these standards of best practice along with those set by the State Department of Education and the district as we develop our language, literacy, math, science, and art curriculum.
+Our pre-k classrooms are NAEYC accredited.
+We use these standards of best practice along with those set by the State Office of Early Childhood and the district as we develop our language, literacy, math, science, and art curriculum.

 We know that every moment is a teachable moment and take every opportunity to increase children’s vocabulary, math concepts and higher order thinking skills.
 “What do you think will happen if you add another 10 blocks to your building?
 Will it collapse?
 Topple over?
 Cave in?”
 As teachers observe children’s progress, they adapt the curriculum to meet the child's next developmental level.

 NHPS School Readiness programs are open to all New Haven residents.
 Children who are 3 years old by January 1st are eligible.